 SECTION 503.
 Audits.
-The Agency and Council shall cause to be conducted independent audits of gaming operations at least annually, as required under 25 CFR § 522.4 (b) (3), and shall submit the results of those audits to the Commission.
-All gaming-related contracts that result in purchase of supplies, services, or concessions for \$25,000 in any year shall be specifically included within the scope of such audit.
+All gaming authorized under this Code shall be audited by an independent certified public accountant, at least annually, as required under 25 CFR § 522.4(b)(3), and copies of the annual audit shall be provided to the Council and the Commission.
+All gaming-related contracts that result in purchase of supplies, services, or concessions for \$25,000 in any year (except contracts professional legal accounting services) for or shall be specifically included within the scope of such audit.
 The Agency, Council, or Commission may call for special audits at any time.